All Products

 Hadoop provides two equivalent command formats for file system operations:

-• hdfs dfs <args>: This command is specific to HDFS.
+• hdfs dfs <args>: Specific to HDFS.

 All examples in this topic use hadoop fs.